 I do have a PayPal account, so it would be convenient for me to just transfer it there.
 I hate the idea of them mailing a check — that’s just very old school.
 I do LOVE that I can choose gift cards for things I enjoy doing such as dining out or going to the movies or shopping online.

-If you ever want to look at the breakdown of how they determine your earnings, you can view them within the app.
+If you ever want to look at the breakdown of how GetUpside determines your earnings, you don’t need to import API into Google Sheets, you can just view your earnings right within the app.
 Just click “History” under the main menu and choose the date of service you’d like to know more about:

 You might’ve noticed there are two different sets of screenshots jumbled together in my Getupside app review, and that’s because I forgot to take screenshots when I went the first time to claim my offer.
 I was concentrating too hard on what I was doing, I wanted to make sure I did everything correctly.
 So, what you see is the culmination of two different gas station visits, one by me and one by my husband.

 The $2 cash back is when my husband filled his Camry with about 20 gallons of gas and the $4.51 is when I filled my Grand Caravan with about 16.7 gallons of gas.
 The difference between the two is that I was able to find a better priced gas station with a deeper discount than my husband was, so I was able to earn more with less gas.